LiteyukiStudio/nonebot-plugin-marshoai/README_TOOLS_EN.md

     }
 ]
 ```
-In this document, we defined tow function.
-This Function Definition Document will be typed into AI model, for letting AI to know when and how to call these function.
+In this file, we defined tow function.
+This Function Definition File will be typed into AI model, for letting AI to know when and how to call these function.
-The name of **Name of this Function Call** is specific required.
-Using weather-getting as an example, the Name of this Function Call, `marshoai-example__get_weather`, contain these information.
+**Function Call Name** is specific required.
+Using weather-getting as an example, this Function Call Name, `marshoai-example__get_weather`, contain these information.
 - **marshoai-example** is the name of its Toolkit.
 - **get_weather** is the name of function.
-- Two **underscores** are used as a sseparator.
+- Two **underscores** are used as a separator.

 Using this Naming Standard, it could be compatible with more APIs in the standard format of OpenAI.
 So don't use two underscores as the name of Toolkit or Function.
 ### Function Testing
 After developing the Tools, start the Bot.
 There loading information of Toolkit in Nonebot Logs.
-This is the test ecample:
+This is the test example:
 ```
 > marsho What's the weather like in Shenzhen?
 Meow!
 The temperature in Shenzhen is currently an astonishing 114514°C!
 That's super hot!
 Make sure to keep cool and stay hydrated! 🐾☀️✨